-Perhaps one of the most gratifying things about doing this for over a decade now is that I have a much better idea of who knows their stuff.
+Perhaps one of the most gratifying things about doing this for over 15 years is that I have a much better idea of who really knows their stuff.

-There’s a huge gap between being able to theorize and pontificate about training-related topics and actually being able to get results for a client or athlete.
+There’s a huge gap between being able to theorize and pontificate about training-related topics, and being able to get results for a client or athlete.

-In our little niche of the universe, keep this in mind – just because someone can write a catchy blog, or has a bazillion articles up on T-Nation, Bodybuilding.com, etc., doesn’t mean they can actually get people results!
+In our little niche of the universe, keep this in mind – just because someone can write a catchy blog, or has a bazillion articles up across the Internet doesn’t mean they can actually get people results!

 When you step back and think about it, how messed up is that?